Evidence review

 - Out-of-pocket cost is the binding constraint and brand pricing is out of reach. - You have vetted the pharmacy — a named, LegitScript-verified operator, ideally a 503B facility. - You are comfortable with a product the FDA has not individually reviewed.

-Most of our board is compounded-only, but a meaningful minority offer brand access — Ondra Health and Vaylen among them.
+Most of our ranking is compounded-only, but a meaningful minority offer brand access — Ondra Health and Vaylen among them.
 If brand capability is your filter, start there and compare against the top-scored CoreAge Rx using our alternatives view.

 The Desk's read